visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 2. This mesh acts as a container for various interesting pieces of data that users may want to pass through the query.
 This is the destination for the ``spatial_units`` and ``energy_units`` (:ref:`XRay_Units`), which show up under ``coordsets/spatial_coords/units``.
 This is also where the energy group bounds (:ref:`Standard_Arguments`) appear in the output, under ``coordsets/spatial_coords/values/z``.

 If the energy group bounds were not provided by the user, or the provided bounds do not match the actual number of bins used in the ray trace, then there will be a message explaining what went wrong under ``coordsets/spatial_coords/info``, and the z values will go from 0 to *n* where *n* is the number of bins.

+The other mesh that is included, the Spatial Energy Reduced Mesh, is a simplification of the Spatial Extents Mesh.
+We collapse the information in the Spatial Extents Mesh into 2D by taking, for each x and y element (or pixel), the field value (either intensities or path lengths) to be the sum of the field values along the z axis scaled by the corresponding energy bin widths, if they are provided by the user.

 The following is the example from :ref:`Overview_of_Output`, but with only the spatial extents meshes fully realized: